bbi-lab/bbi-sciatac-demux/README.md

 #### Running the pipeline scripts.

-Run the pipeline scripts in a cluster node with significant a significant memory resource.
+Run the pipeline scripts in a cluster node a significant memory resource.
 For example, use

 ```
 qlogin -l mfree=16G
 ```

-Copy the *experiment.config* file and bash scripts *bbi-sciatac-demux/scripts/run.sciatac-demux.sh* and *bbi-sciatac-analyze/scripts/run.sciatac-analyze.sh* to the directory where want the pipeline output files.
+Copy the *experiment.config* file and bash scripts *bbi-sciatac-demux/scripts/run.sciatac-demux.sh* and *bbi-sciatac-analyze/scripts/run.sciatac-analyze.sh* to the directory where you want the pipeline output files.
+Edit *run.sciatac-demux.sh* and *n.sciatac-analyze.sh*as described in the script comments.
 Edit *experiment.config* as required then run *run.sciatac-demux.sh* followed by *run.sciatac-analyze.sh*.

 ```
 bash run.sciatac-demux.sh